photondb/photondb/docs/design.md

 ![Group](media/group.drawio.svg)

-A group consists of multiple replicas that run the Raft concensus protocol.
+A group consists of multiple replicas that run the Raft consensus protocol.

 A group manages one or more shards.